-The nonprofit corporation should be checked on the MS Sec. of State website's business search feature.
+The operating entity should be checked on the MS Sec. of State website's business search feature.
 A business name that will be findable by this search must be supplied.
-If there is a problem, double check with the private school.
-Contact the Ombudsman for oversight.
+If there is a problem, first double check with the private school.